ASNA/Wings-Sass/README.md

 Other CSS classes defined in this project share that constant.

-To customize your Framework.css and Theme.css, change the value associated with the constants, as soon as you save the _config.scss, you can verify that the resulting `Framework.css`, `Framework.min.css`, `Theme.css` and `Theme.min.css` files are automatically updated.
+To customize your Framework.css and Theme.css, change the value associated with the constants; as soon as you save the _config.scss, you can verify that the resulting `Framework.css, Framework.min.css, Theme.css` and `Theme.min.css` files are automatically updated.

 ### Update your MasterPage(s)